Bounds on the smallest sets of quantum states with special quantum nonlocality: Introduction

 The rest of this article is organized as follows.
-In Sec. \ref{sec:concept}, we review the concept of local indistinguishable set and introduce a special form of quantum nonlocality called local stable set.
-In Sec. \ref{sec:characterize}, we first give a complete descriptions of local stable set in two qubits systems.
-Then we give a characterization of locally stable sets.
-In Sec. \ref{sec:twoconstruction}, we give two constructions of strongly nonlocal sets in general multipartite quantum systems.
+In Sec. \ref{sec:concept}, we review the concept of locally indistinguishable set and introduce a special form of quantum nonlocality called locally stable set.
+In Sec. \ref{sec:characterize}, we first give a complete descriptions of locally stable sets in two qubits systems.
+Then we give a characterization of locally stable sets by some algebraic quantity known as the rank of some matrix.
+In Sec. \ref{sec:twoconstruction}, we give two constructions of sets that are locally stable for each bipartition of the subsytems in general multipartite quantum systems.
 In Sec. \ref{sec:strongnonlocality}, we study the strong nonlocality of $W$ type states in multi-qubit systems.
 Finally, we draw a conclusion and present some interesting problems in Sec. \ref{sec:Conclusion}.

 12pt